philipwalton/blog/_posts/2013-06-11-introducing-html-inspector.markdown

 My vision for HTML Inspector is to make it a reflection of the wider conventions of the Web community.
 If you've created rules that work well for you or your team, please suggest them and contribute back so others can benefit.

-If you want to get started using HTML Inspector, please see the [getting started](https://github.com/philipwalton/html-inspector#getting-started) guide or the [API documentation](#).
+If you want to get started using HTML Inspector, please see the [getting started](https://github.com/philipwalton/html-inspector#getting-started) guide.
 If you have any other feedback, feel free to leave a comment.